 A threshold is established for each category, as illustrated below.
-Applicants that did not meet the threshold were not recommended for funding.
-Based on the threshold, applications are placed in a "Tiered" system.
-All Tier I applications are recommended for funding.
+Applicants that do not meet the threshold are not recommended for funding.
+Based on the threshold, each applicant is placed in a "Tiered" system.
+All Tier I applications will be recommended for funding.
 An explanation of each tier follows: